mgjock/git-github/README.md

 # git-github
-Thuis is for tutorial purpose!
+This is for tutorial purpose!